 The coal industry knows there is not much coal left in Appalachia.
 What is there is too deep and expensive to mine and still make a decent profit.
 Their best alternative is to decrease labor costs by using heavy machinery and explosives to surface mine the remaining recoverable coal reserves (i.e. mechanization).

 The problem for both industries is that natural gas exploration and surface mining for coal are detrimental to the environment and therefor the local people.
-They need a way to satiate, or confuse, local communities, while building larger public support for their business goals.
+The industries needed a way to manipulate local communities so they would dismiss any possible connections between health issues and extraction, while building larger public support for industry business goals.

 The natural gas industry works with democratic politicians to enact new environmental regulations making coal more expensive to mine and burn.
 Due to the nation’s latent dependency on coal for cheap electrical generation, the new regulations drive up electrical rates, thereby creating public support for an alternative energy source to keep rates low—natural gas.
 This public support makes it easier for republicans to work with and provide subsidies for further natural gas development, gutting environmental regulations that would hinder hydraulic fracturing, as well as opening up public lands for drilling (see the Energy Policy Act of 2005 under the Bush Administration).